In this article:

 - Feedback Analytics

-Rank Questions allow you to understand relative perceptions among a set of response options.
-You can add Rank Questions to both Feedback and Pulse surveys.
+Rank Items allow you to understand relative perceptions among a set of response options.
+Rank Items are avaialble for Pulse Survey and Feedback.

-For example, imagine that you want to ask Feedback Providers to weigh in on what they see as the most important organization initiatives.
+For example, imagine that you want to ask employees to weigh in on what they see as the most important organization initiatives.
 You can use a rank item to tease out which initatives are viewed as most important by a majority of employees.

 Adding Rank Items to a Template

-When you’re building your template (whether it's a Pulse or Feedback template), you’ll add Rank questions by selecting Rank from the New Question menu:
+When you’re building your template (whether it's a Pulse or Feedback template), you’ll add Rank items by selecting Rank from the New Question menu: